Chris Eskola: Pivot, Alchemilla, Pipe

 Soon after college, Choke Puppy quickly disbanded due to turmoil within the band and Opperman relocated to Los Angeles, leaving Chris in search of a new musical project.
 In 2000, he teamed up with a local industrial metal project known as Pivot, who had been long searching for a bassist, and whom Chris had been friends with since Berklee.
 Pivot would play numerous shows around the Boston area, playing with local metal bands such as death metal band Kevorkian, female-fronted power metal band Mancain, and digital hardcore act Dummyplug Conspiracy.
 In 2000, Pivot released a seven-song EP titled Natural Selection, featuring two remixes by Dummyplug Conspiracy and local DJ, Technology Scum.
-In 2002, in somewhat of a double deja vu situation, Pivot disbanded, also due to inner turmoil; and drummer Pete Pace and Singer/programmer Hal Berkstresser moveed to Los Angeles.
+In 2002, in somewhat of a double deja vu situation, Pivot disbanded, also due to inner turmoil; and drummer Pete Pace and Singer/programmer Hal Berkstresser moved to Los Angeles.
 Pace eventually joined Los Angeles dark wave pioneers London After Midnight and Hal became bassist for the LA power metal band, Devolved.